josehpena/grasshopper/notes.md

 2 -> 3 (1 + 2)
 8 -> 36 (1 + 2 + 3 + 4 + 5 + 6 + 7 + 8)

+1 # Think of a test case for when a zero is sent - OK